CABG Abroad: A Detailed Manual for Medical Tourists

 The CABG Solution

 CABG offers a robust solution by creating a new route for blood to flow around the blocked artery, restoring normal circulation to the heart muscle.
+That's why it is often called a "bypass surgery" for short.
 Cardiology_Content_CABG.webp

 What Are the Treatment Options?